-So we've done the work and saved you the trouble.
+That's where we come in.
 In this article, we pick the best website builders for artists available today, discuss the pros and cons of each, and share the information you need to make the right choice.
 And if you can't find what you're looking for here, be sure to check out our general best website builder article for a more broad range of options.

-The best website builder for artists available now
+The best website builder for artists

 As an artist, you want your work displayed in the best possible light.
 There’s a reason why the best physical galleries are curated with care, attention and lots of empty space, giving each painting or sculpture the visual room it needs to breathe.
 And Squarespace’s stunning templates are the closest thing we’ve found to reproducing that experience online.